mcthoma1/backbench/docs/final.md

 ```
 on step(action):
-    store the expereience in the buffer
+    store the experience (state, action, reward, next_state, done) in the buffer
+    every 4 steps:
+        sample 256 past experiences from the buffer
+        & train the agen

+    every 10,000 steps:
+        update the target Q-network to match the Q-network

 model = QR/DQN(
     "MlpPolicy",